rmondini/rekordbox-collection-analyzer/README.md

 # Rekordbox Collection Analyzer

-A Streamlit web application for analyzing and visualizing your Rekordbox DJ music collection.
+A Streamlit web application for visualizing and analyzing your Rekordbox DJ music collection.

 ## Features

 - **Upload & Parse**: Upload your Rekordbox XML collection export
-- **Collection Overview**: Total tracks, duration, unique artists, genres, and average rating
+- **Collection Overview**: Total tracks, duration, unique artists, genres, and more
 - **Top Tracks**: Bar chart and table of your most-played tracks
 - **BPM Distribution**: Histogram showing the spread of track BPMs
 - **Genre Breakdown**: Pie chart and bar chart of genre statistics
 - **Artist Analysis**: Most-played artists and artists with most tracks
-- **Rating Distribution**: Histogram of track ratings
-- **Data Export**: Download analysis results as CSV or NDJSON
+- **Data Export**: Download collection information as CSV or NDJSON.

 ## Requirements